ctalk/my-demo-repository/README.md

 ## Revature Coursework - Robert Kiesling

-This is the repository of my coursework for Revature company.
+This is my repository of coursework for Revature company.

 For further information, contact:  rkies@cpan.org